phocks/devblog/content/2023-11-19-one-does-indeed-simply-install-arch-linux.md

 1. Download and make a bootable USB of the [Arch Linux ISO](https://archlinux.org/download/).
 2. DON'T FOLLOW THE INSTALL GUIDE.
 3. Boot into the USB and run `iwctl` and follow [these instructions](https://wiki.archlinux.org/title/Iwd#iwctl) to connect — basically `device list`, `station <device> scan`, `station <device> get-networks`, `station <device> connect <SSID>` — you can tab-complete devices and SSIDs.
+4. (OR simply plug in an ethernet cable.)
-4. Run `archinstall` and follow the prompts.
+5. Run `archinstall` and follow the prompts.
-5. Hit "Install" then run `reboot` when it's done.
+6. Hit "Install" then run `reboot` when it's done.

 That's it.
 You're done.
 You have a working Arch Linux install.